Gloria Chang is a Canadian writer, editor, and wine journalist based in Vancouver, Canada.

 Gloria was part of the team that launched exn.ca, Discovery Channel Canada Online (now discovery.ca), one of the world’s first editorial websites, and Transcontinental Media’s online presence of its women’s magazines: Elle Canada, Canadian Living, Homemaker’s, and Style at Home.

-She has taught creative writing and journalism at Langara College Dept. of Creative & Applied Arts and is a recipient of the Jack Webster Foundation Research Fellowship.
+She has taught creative writing and journalism at Langara College Continuing Studies Creative & Applied Arts, and is a recipient of the Jack Webster Foundation Research Fellowship.

-Gloria holds a Bachelor of Arts in Political Theory from McGill University and a Master of Arts in Journalism from Western University (formerly University of Western Ontario).
-She is WSET 3 (Wine & Spirits Education Trust) Advanced Certified and is currently completing her WSET 4 Diploma.
-She is a recipient of the Legacy Award in Wine from Les Dames d’Escoffier International.
+Gloria holds a Bachelor of Arts in Political Theory from McGill University, and a Master of Arts in Journalism from the Graduate School of Journalism at the University of Western Ontario (now Western University).
+Her wine education includes WSET 3 (Wine & Spirits Education Trust) Advanced Certification and travel to many of the world’s major wine regions.
+She is a recipient of the Legacy Award in Wine from Les Dames d’Escoffier International and is currently completing the prestigious WSET 4 Diploma.

 Gloria speaks English, French, and conversational Korean.
 She was born in Seoul, South Korea and grew up in Vancouver, Canada.